MetaMask/metamask-extension/test/e2e/webdriver/README.md

 <details><summary><b>clickElementSafe</b></summary>
 <br>

->**`clickElementSafe`** function is an asynchronous function designed to click on a web element.
+>**`clickElementSafe`** clicks on an element if it's present.
+If the element is not found, catch the exception, log the failure to the console, but do not cause the test to fail.
 It is particularly useful in instances where an element requires scrolling, but the scroll button does not appear due to rendering differences.
-In such cases, the function proceeds to the next step without causing a test failure and logs the action in the console.
 >
 >[source](https://github.com/MetaMask/metamask-extension/blob/develop/test/e2e/webdriver/driver.js#L382)
 >
 >**Arguments**<br>
->@param {string | object} rawLocator - Element locator
+>@param {string | object} rawLocator - Element locator<br>
+>@param timeout - The maximum time in ms to wait for the element
 >
 >**Returns**<br>
 >